 In essence, we are a living organism made up of billions of parts.
 We’re remarkable in every way and when you stop to consider and acknowledge just how remarkable we are, you begin to realise that the billions of parts that make us who we are also represent a billion opportunities for something to stop working as it should.

 And as we age, so those opportunities and risks multiply.
 It’s no coincidence, after all, that people in later life are, statistically speaking, less healthy than those who are younger.
 It’s a natural matter of simple biology.
 Organisms decay as they age.
-Functions such as repair and metabolism become less efficient.
+Functions become less efficient.
 Things stop working efficiently.
 We become more susceptible.

 Developments in clinical medicine are part of the reason.
 But those developments, which have

 focused in large part on curative treatment, have brought with them a heavy price.

 We may be living longer, but research from the Kings Fund shows a rising trend in the number of people managing multiple conditions.
 According to the report, by next year the number of people with three or more conditions is expected to have risen from 1.9m to 2.9m in ten years – that’s 1 in every 600 people every year for the last decade.

 Other factors also play a part in those stats, of course – affluence, education and geography among them.
 But the simple fact remains that while clinical research continues to look primarily at curative treatments for existing conditions – in other words, just treating the ‘now’ – we’ll simply end up with a population that’s living longer in poorer health.

 At the Natural Doctor prevention is at the heart of everything we do because our aim is to strengthen the body against disease illness and ageing in the most natural, non-invasive and safe ways possible and using pioneering treatments, many of which have been designed as a result of my years of experience in conventional and natural medical practice and pharmacology.